syncfusion-content/xamarin.android-docs/xamarin-android/SfChart/legend.md

 * [`DockPosition`](http://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.ChartLegend~DockPosition.html)– used to position the legend relatively.
 Options available are:  [`Left`](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.ChartDock.html), Right, Top, Bottom and Floating.
 If the DockPosition is Floating, you can position the legend using x and y coordinates.
 * [`OffsetX`](http://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.ChartLegend~OffsetX.html) – used to move the legend on x coordinate by the given offset value, this will work only if the dock position is Floating.
 * [`OffsetY`](http://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.ChartLegend~OffsetY.html) - used to move the legend on y coordinate by the given offset value, this will work only if the dock position is Floating.
 * [`LegendPosition`](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.ChartLegend~LegendPosition.html) - used to position the legend items [`Inside`](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.LegendPosition.html) or [`Outside`](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.LegendPosition.html) of the chart series.
-The default position is outside.
+The default position is Outside.

 {% highlight c# %}
 [C#]